farrasnazhif/SEA-Catering/README.md

 ## Getting Started

-First, you need to set up your env configuration:
+First, you need to install dependencies and set up your env configuration:

+- Install dependencies by running `npm install` on your terminal.

+- Set up env configuration by creating `.env` file.
+Make sure you don't create the file inside the `app` directory.
+- This is how you will set you `.env` file.
 ```c
 NEXT_PUBLIC_APP_NAME=<yourappname>
 NEXT_PUBLIC_APP_DESCRIPTION=<yourappdescription>